1. Amman was once called Philadelphia

 2. Amman has a train station

-While the Amman train station is no longer in use much of the track and most of the stations still remain.
+While the Amman train station is no longer in use much of the track and most of the stations remain.
 You can catch glimpses of the track when you take the Desert Highway between Amman and Aqaba.
 The track in southern Jordan (from south of Ma’an to Aqaba) is still in service today carrying phosphate from mines to the port in Aqaba.
-The section of track north of Amman is no longer in service due to the conflict in Syria.
-Plans have been proposed several times to upgrade the line and return service back to what it once was.
+The section of track north of Amman is no longer in service because of the conflict in Syria.
+The Government of Jordan has proposed plans several times to upgrade the line and return service back to what it once was.

 It cost 1 JD to enter the station and rail yard.
 You can get a private tour if you like for a small tip.
 I opted for the tour and was shown around the old train station which is now a museum.
 Having the guide helped as there aren’t descriptions of what you’re looking at.
 After the museum, I was taken through several of the train cars, ranging from something the elite would have taken down to a second-class car.
 The train cars and signage are in great shape considering they haven’t been used in years.
 It’s well worth the trip if you’re a train enthusiast or like me just interested in history.